open-telemetry/oteps/text/0156-columnar-encoding.md

 > Note: [Appendix A](#appendix-a---protocol-buffer-definitions) contains the full protobuf definition.

-### Mapping OTEL Entities to Arrow Records
+### Mapping OTel Entities to Arrow Records

-OTEL entities are batched into Apache Arrow RecordBatch.
+OTel entities are batched into Apache Arrow RecordBatch.
 An Apache Arrow RecordBatch is a combination of two things: a schema and a collection of Arrow Arrays.
 Individual Arrow Arrays or their nested children may be dictionary encoded, in which case the Array that is dictionary encoded contains a reference to its dictionary.
 The Arrow IPC implementations, in general, will recognize when one dictionary is referenced by multiple Arrays and only send it